-Fencing around the site is required for security purposes and 2.25m high mesh fencing is proposed around the 5 sections of the site.
-Each parcel would have a gated entrance which would be formed from mesh fencing.
-Eight gates would be required in total of which, three existing accesses would be made use of with the introduction of a further five.
-In addition, No.46 CCTV cameras on poles at a height of some 3.1m would be required across the site.
+Fencing around the site is required for security purposes and deer fencing is proposed around the site.
+The site would have a gated access, and the vehicular access to the site would be from Nottingham Road.
 A construction compound and parking area would be formed within the development site, and the parking area would be retained for future maintenance vehicles.